How to Make a Telegram Bot in Python

 For other states, we create a MessageHandler for each one, that takes two arguments; a regular expression filter describing what user input should look like to get to each state, and the functions (handlers) defined previously.

-Now, we can wait for communicating with users, we just need to call these two methods:
+Now, we can wait to communicate with users; we just need to call these two methods:

 # start polling for updates from Telegram